hapax/hapax.github.io/assets/qgrav.md

    vibrating strings.
 If they have a length $\ell_s \gtrsim
    \ell_P$, our microscopes will see them before we start making black holes.
-   In this case, spacetime *emerges* from some very different looking theory, revealed at high energies, a phenomenon we call *emergent spacetime*.
+   When spacetime materializes from some very different looking theory at high energies, we say it is *emergent.*
 <!--   Although this is a consistent theory of quantum gravity, figuring
    out how to get our universe to emerge from string theory remains a difficult open problem. -->
-4. *Fuzzy shapes.* In string theory and other emergent theories, the familiar contours of spacetime appear as we zoom out from something that looks fundamentally different; it is a forest emerging from the trees.
+4. *Fuzzy shapes.* In emergent theories, spacetime is a forest emerging from radically different-looking trees.
   Alternatively, [*loop quantum gravity*](https://en.wikipedia.org/wiki/Loop_quantum_gravity) directly treats the shape of spacetime as a fuzzy quantum variable, like the position of the electron.
   To make this manageable, the idea is to discretise spacetime into a